AnruthaKamal/Sentiment-Analysis/README.md

-# Sentiment Analysis
+# Sentiment Analysis of Twitter Data
-This is a sentiment analysis project that uses Naive Bayes to classify movie reviews as positive or negative.
-The dataset used for this project consists of 50000 reviews from IMDb, which have been labeled as either positive or negative.
-The Naive Bayes algorithm has been trained on this data and is capable of accurately classifying new movie reviews based on their sentiment.
+This project is a Streamlit-based web application that performs sentiment analysis on tweets using the Naive Bayes algorithm.
+The purpose of this application is to determine the overall sentiment of a particular topic or hashtag on Twitter.

-## Getting Started
+## Data
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The data used in this project is a Twitter dataset that consists of tweets along with their sentiments (positive, negative, or neutral).
+This dataset was pre-processed to remove any irrelevant information.

-## Prerequisites
+## Methodology
-You will need to have the following packages installed in order to run this project:

-- NumPy
-- Pandas
-- Matplotlib
-- Scikit-learn
-- NLTK
+The Naive Bayes algorithm was used for sentiment analysis.
+This algorithm is a probabilistic algorithm that makes classifications based on Bayes' theorem.
+The algorithm was trained on the Twitter dataset, and the model was then used to predict the sentiment of a given tweet.

-## Installing
+## Usage
-Use the following command to install all the required packages:
+To use this application, simply clone the repository and run the following command in the terminal:

-> pip install -r requirements.txt
-## Running the Project
-Once you have the required packages installed, you can run the project using the following command:
-> python sentiment_analysis.py
-## Results
-The Naive Bayes algorithm achieved an accuracy of 82.8% on the test data.
-This indicates that the algorithm is capable of accurately classifying movie reviews based on their sentiment.
-Further improvement can be made by using more advanced machine learning algorithms or by increasing the size of the training data.
+> streamlit run app.py

+This will launch the web application in your default browser, and you can input a Twitter hashtag to perform sentiment analysis on.
+The results of the analysis will be displayed in the form of a pie chart, with the percentage of tweets classified as positive, negative, and neutral.

 ## Conclusion
-This project demonstrates the use of Naive Bayes for sentiment analysis.
-The algorithm was able to achieve a decent accuracy of 82.8% on the test data.
-The project serves as a starting point for further exploration and improvement in the field of sentiment analysis.
+In conclusion, this Sentiment Analysis of Twitter Data project demonstrates the capability of the Naive Bayes algorithm in performing sentiment analysis on a large dataset.
+This application can be used to determine the overall sentiment of a particular topic or hashtag on Twitter and can provide valuable insights into public opinion on a particular subject.